sn-lp/Dublin-Bus-Project-Team-14/README.md

 A web app for predicting and displaying accurate bus travel times within the Dublin Bus network in Ireland.

+### Plan Your Journey

+We display the quickest bus route between any two locations connected by Dublin Bus.

+### Travel Time Predictions

+We display accurate travel times in a probabilistic sense as a dot plot, with predictions made using a k-nearest neighbours regression model.

+### Real-time Information

+View all bus arrivals within the next hour for any Dublin Bus stop, with stops grouped in clusters.
+Save your favourite stops.

+### Route Viewer

+View all bus stops for any Dublin Bus route.
+Save your favourite routes for easy access.

 ## Technologies

 - Django 3.2.4